-The Care Manager offers the beneficiary/legally responsible person information about Individual Family Supports.
+The care coordinator offers the beneficiary/legally responsible person information about Individual Family Supports.
 If the beneficiary/legally responsible person is interested in learning more about individual/family directed supports, the care coordinator arranges for them to receive additional training and information.

-The Care Manager informs the beneficiary/legally responsible person of the beneficiary's individual budget amount and answers any questions regarding the budget.
+The care coordinator informs the beneficiary/legally responsible person of the beneficiary's individual budget amount and answers any questions regarding the budget.
 The care coordinator also provides the amount of the self-directed budget if the beneficiary/legally responsible person desires to self-direct one or more services.

-The Care Manager supports the beneficiary to schedule the meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.
+The care coordinator supports the beneficiary to schedule the meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.